Wasted vaccines in Missouri and Kansas; new information reveals missed opportunities

 That showed Platte County Health had zero waste and even was able to draw up an additional sixth shot as authorized by CDC guidelines.

-They were able to extract 271 vaccinations from vials which were originally labeled as containing 225.
+They were able to extract 271 vaccinations from vials that were originally labeled as containing 225.

 Taking a closer look at their program revealed the staff was doing extra things to help make vaccination clinics run safely in the cold weather.